 *Prices are per person based on double occupancy, are subject to availability at time of booking, and may change without notice.
-Price given based on category 3 stateroom on 11/7/13 departure; rates for other stateroom categories and departure dates may be higher.
+Current prices are based on 2014 Preview pricing and are subject to change after October 1, 2013.
 Single supplement may apply.
-Unless stated otherwise, airfare, taxes and government fees are not included and are additional.
+Except for packages including air transportation, unless stated otherwise, airfare, taxes and government fees are not included.
 Offers valid for new bookings only.
-Member Benefit is per person and applies to first and second traveler only.
+Member Benefits are per person and apply to first and second traveler only.
 Member Benefits are available only with advertised fare and are subject to change without notice.
-Your travel arrangements may be modified or cancelled subject to the travel providers policies.
-Black out dates and other restrictions may apply.
-We make every effort for accuracy at time of publication, but reserve the right to correct errors.
+Your travel arrangements may be modified or canceled subject to the travel providers’ policies.
+Blackout dates and other restrictions may apply.
+We make every effort for accuracy at time of printing but reserve the right to correct errors.
 AAA Travel strongly recommends the purchase of trip protection insurance.
-Fares may not reflect additional fuel supplement or port charges and vary by provider.
-Ships’ registries: Netherlands, Switzerland, Portugal, Egypt, Russia, China.
+Except for packages including air transportation, fares may not reflect additional fuel supplement or port charges and vary by provider.

 CST #1003968-80.
 Registration as seller of travel does not constitute approval by the State of California.